Lorrie Otto Seeds for Education Program

 • and sensory and natural playgrounds.

-Do you know of a local school, nature center, after-school care program, community center or youth group in need of funding for a native garden or habitat for hands-on learning?
+Do you know of a local school, nature center, after-school care program, community center or youth group in need of funding for a native garden or habitat?
 If so, please invite them to apply for an SFE grant.
 All public and private schools, non-profits such as nature centers, youth organizations and community youth centers in the US are welcome to apply so long as the project uses native plants or seeds to educate youth.
-Please note, at this time, SFE grants do not fund vegetable gardens.
+Please note SFE grants do not fund vegetable gardens.

 See the announcement of 2024 awardees.